Probing charge pumping and relaxation of the chiral anomaly in a Dirac semimetal

-Due to these controversies, experiments that can give conclusive information about the effect are desired \cite{jadidi2019optical}.
+Due to these controversies, experiments that can give conclusive information about the effect are desired \cite{levy2020optical,jadidi2019optical}.
 As discussed above, a key parameter that governs the chiral anomaly is the chiral relaxation rate $1/\tau_c$.
 The most convincing way to characterize the intrinsic properties of the chiral anomaly would be to measure $1/\tau_c$ and $1/\tau_n$ directly.
 To date, most magnetotransport experiments of topological semimetals are performed with dc electric field for which it is hard to disentangle $1/\tau_c$ and $1/\tau_n$.
 In this work, we use magneto-terahertz spectroscopy as shown in Figs. \ref{Fig1_new}(c), to study the high-quality epitaxial thin films of Dirac semimetal Cd$_3$As$_2$.
 Cd$_3$As$_2$ is an ideal material for this investigation as it simply presents two quadruply degenerate near-E$_F$ Dirac nodes that sit along the $k_z$ axis that are protected by a C$_4$ symmetry [Figs. \ref{Fig1_new}(a)].
 High quality (112) oriented Cd$_3$As$_2$ films have been grown via molecular beam epitaxy \cite{Timo_CdAs_growth_16}.
-Depending on growth parameters different E$_F$s can be achieved.
+Depending on growth parameters different E$_F$s can be achieved (E$_F$ = 46 meV and 118 meV for samples S1 and S2 respectively.
+See the Supplementary Information (SI) for these estimates).
+E$_F$ is generally lower in these films than in even good high single crystals \cite{akrap2016magneto,Cd3As2_phonon_2016}.
 Performing frequency-dependent conductivity experiments offers the opportunity to extract $1/\tau_c$ and $1/\tau_n$ directly.
-We measured two Cd$_3$As$_2$ films and extracted their field-dependent terahertz conductivity at 6 K. For the films with lower E$_F$, we found the emergence of a narrow Drude-like peak at low frequency when ${\bf E}_{\mathrm{THz}}\parallel {\bf B}$.
-The appearance of this peak over a restricted low frequency range is the manifestation of a new transport channel.
+We measured two Cd$_3$As$_2$ films and extracted their field-dependent terahertz conductivity.
+For the films with lower E$_F$, we found the emergence of a narrow Drude-like peak at low frequency when ${\bf E}_{\mathrm{THz}}\parallel {\bf B}$.
+The appearance of this peak in a restricted low frequency range is the manifestation of a new transport channel.
 Its systematic dependencies on frequency and field are in precise agreement with expectations of the chiral anomaly and the chiral Drude response in a Dirac semimetal.
 An additional advantage of these contactless THz measurements is that they avoid any artifacts associated with inhomogeneous current paths that have plagued dc experiments.